 Trap Neuter Return

-Fixing about 15,000 cats per year and over 140, 000 cats since 2009, Spay Neuter Hotline TNR services bring together an amazing group of ADLA staff, volunteers and veterinarians who help neighborhoods stop the birth of homeless kittens by trapping and sterilizing cats and returning them to live out their lives in the colonies where they were trapped.
+Fixing between 10 and 15 thousand cats per year and over 150, 000 cats since 2009, Spay Neuter Hotline TNR services bring together an amazing group of ADLA staff, volunteers and veterinarians who help neighborhoods stop the birth of homeless kittens by trapping and sterilizing cats and returning them to live out their lives in the colonies where they were trapped.

 Call 602-265-7729 (SPAY)

 The Spay Neuter Hotline provides appointments for Trap-Neuter-Return (TNR) surgeries for outdoor cats at a number of veterinary clinics in Maricopa County.
 Make An Appointment BEFORE you trap!

 What is TNR?

 The cats are spayed or neutered by a veterinarian.
 This involves an ovo-hysterectomy for female cats- surgical removal of ovaries and the uterus and castration- removal of the testicles for male cats.
 These surgeries are sometimes called “fixing” your cat.

 The left ear is “tipped” to identify the cat as fixed.
 This procedure is performed while the cat is under anesthesia at the veterinary clinic.
-This is a universal identifier of a sterilized homeless/street/feral cat.
+This is a universal identifier of a sterilized outdoor cat.

 What are the benefits of TNR?

 – Ends the breeding cycle and stabilizes the population

 – Reduces annoying behaviors such as spraying, yowling, and fighting.

 – Helps end the suffering of unwanted, homeless cats.